Our commitment to education brings together physicians and scientists to teach students to become compassionate healers and novel visionaries.

 Message from the Residency Program Director

 Welcome!
-Thank you for your interest in our Family Medicine Residency.
-Penn is a great place for Family Medicine training, providing a solid clinical foundation in a friendly and supportive atmosphere.
+Thank you for your interest in our Family Medicine Residency Program.
+Penn is an incredible place for Family Medicine training.
+Our program really has it all!
+We provide a robust clinical foundation in a welcoming and supportive learning environment that prepares our residents to grow into healthcare leaders.

 The residency training program stresses community service and community engagement throughout the Philadelphia area.
 To be effective community-based providers, residents choosing to pursue careers in clinical medicine, basic science or academic/research-based careers need to be able to expand their perspective, be introduced community-based interventions, and translate their clinical and research knowledge to the bedside or community practices